The Blow-up solutions for fractional heat equations on torus and Euclidean space: Introduction

-Iwabuchi \cite[Theorems 1.9 and 1.13]{iwabuchi2010navier} proved local and global well-posedness of \eqref{fh} with $\beta =2$ for small data in some weighted modulation spaces.
-Later Chen-Deng-Ding-Fan \cite[Theorems 3.1, 1.5 and 1.6]{chen2012estimates} have obtained some space-time estimates for semigroup $e^{-t (-\Delta)^{\beta/2}}$ in modulation spaces.
+In last two decades modulation spaces have turned out to be very fruitful in the study of various non-linear PDEs on $\mathbb R^d$, see \cite{baoxiang2006isometric, wang2007global,wang2011harmonic, benyi2009local, bhimani2016functions, BhimaniHartree-Fock,BhimaniNorm, BhimaniAdM}.
+Iwabuchi \cite[Theorems 1.9 and 1.13]{iwabuchi2010navier} proved local and global well-posedness of \eqref{fh} with $\beta =2$ for small data in some weighted modulation spaces $M^{p,q}_s(\mathbb R^d)$.
+Later Chen-Deng-Ding-Fan \cite[Theorems 3.1, 1.5 and 1.6]{chen2012estimates} have obtained some space-time estimates for heat semigroup $e^{-t (-\Delta)^{\beta/2}}$ in modulation spaces.
 Further, they \cite[Theorems 1.5 and 1.6]{chen2012estimates} proved local and global well-posedness (for small data) of \eqref{fh} with any $\beta>0$ in some weighted modulation spaces, see also \cite[Theorem 3]{ru2014multilinear}.
-In \cite{huang2016critical} authors have found some critical exponent in modulation spaces and proved some local well-posedness and ill-posedness for \eqref{fh} in weighted modulation spaces.
-However, it seems there is no result concerning finite time blow up solutions of \eqref{fh} in modulation spaces so far.
+In \cite{huang2016critical, zheng1} authors have found some critical exponent in modulation spaces and provide some local well-posedness and ill-posedness for \eqref{fh} in weighted modulation spaces.
+Perhaps the best known local well-posedness for \eqref{fh} read as follows: \begin{A1}[\cite{chen2012estimates}] Assume that $u_0 \in M^{p,1}(\R^d) \ (1\leq p \leq \infty).$ Then there exists $T_1>0$ such that \eqref{fh} has a unique solution $u \in C([0, T_1), M^{p,1}(\R^d)).$ \end{A1} We note that though there is extensive literature on classical heat equation on $\mathbb R^d,$ only a few authors have studied \eqref{fh} on the torus $\mathbb T^d$ (in spite of periodic data is very important in the analysis and in applications).
+See e.g. \cite{hiroheat}.
+On the other hand, there has been good well-posedness theory developed for non-linear Schr\"odinger equations on torus $\mathbb T^d$ but not for \eqref{fh}.
+We are thus also interested to study time behaviour solution of \eqref{fh} for periodic data.